aryanarora180/BlockchainNode/DOCUMENTATION.md

 ```

 ### Verify chain

 Goes over all the blocks in the chain and checks whether the chain is valid.
 Criteria for a chain to be valid:

 - The block's previous hash should actually equal the previous block's data's hash.
 - The block's signer shouldn't have signed the previous block.
+- The signer is a validator
 - The RSA signature can be verified.

 **Endpoint:** API_PATH/verify_chain